-- Reach through the opening and grasp the farthest point (such as the pants cuff, etc).
-Gently pull it through the opening to invert the liner. - Examine (what had been) the innermost sides of the two layers for thin spots which indicate wearing away, compression, migration of fibres, or other damage.
-If you see damage on the innermost layers, ask a trained expert to conduct an advanced inspection.
+Examine (what had been) the innermost sides of the two layers for thin spots which indicate wearing away, compression, migration of fibers or other damage.
+If you see damage on the innermost layers, ask a trained expert to conduct a complete liner inspection.

 Damage to the inside layers of the inner liner may not be visible to the user without separating the thermal liner and moisture barrier.
-The entire inner liner should be opened and inspected only by a trained expert or Starfield LION, a LION TotalCare® Centre or a verified Independent Service Provider (ISP).
+The entire inner liner should be opened and inspected only by a trained expert, a LION TotalCare® Center, or verified ISP.

-- C. Wristlets: Examine protective wristlets for shrinkage, elongation of thumb holes, loss of elasticity, and seam integrity. - D. Stitching and Seams: Examine all seams for loose threads, breaks, skipped stitches, or weakness. - E. Labels: Verify that all Safety, Cleaning, and Information Labels are on the Garment and are legible.
+- Wristlets: Examine protective wristlets for shrinkage, elongation of thumb holes, loss of elasticity, and seam integrity. - Stitching and Seams: Examine all seams for loose threads, breaks, skipped stitches, or weakness. - E. Labels: Verify that all Safety, Cleaning, and Information labels are on the Garment and are legible.
 See p.
 2 and Section 5.7 of this Guide.